Dwarfs, Asteroids, and Gas Giants (Or, How Much to Spend on a Website)

 What that means for you: A mediocre site, low ROI, and (in all likelihood) the need to pay for a new website all over again two years from now.

 The best way to determine the right website investment for your business is to consider all competing factors – including site complexity, business goals, and (most importantly) customer value.

 At the end of the day, customer value should be a key consideration when quantifying the return on any investment.
 If your organization has an understanding of this metric, strategically investing in an asset like your website should be a no-brainer.

-For example: Whether I’m an in-house marketer or an outside consultant, I like to think of your website as your company’s only 24-hour salesperson.
+For example: I like to think of your website as your company’s only 24-hour salesperson.
 It answers questions, showcases your product or service offerings, and acts as a constant brand ambassador.
 Indeed, if the rise of Amazon has taught us anything, it’s that people make buying decisions through online research long before they contact a company about their products and services.

 On the other hand, a bad website is something your team will have to sell against – constantly battling brand experience and unraveling misconceptions.
 In fact, this is one of the primary complaints I hear from salespeople: the website isn’t helping them capture prospects and when they do land an opportunity, the website doesn’t match what they are selling.

 We all know getting something off the ground isn’t easy.
 Heck, we’ve launched dozens of websites and each one has taken incredible effort and dedication by a team of top-notch designers, writers, and developers.
 While there’s rarely a “right,” answer for what you should invest in your next website, the key is finding the intersection of company maturity and website sophistication.
 If you can accomplish that, your website will be out of this world.